Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 \end{theorem} Theorem \ref{thm1} establishes the asymptotic normality of our proposed smoothing estimator $\widehat{V}_s$ and justifies the use of the the two-sided level-$\alpha$ confidence intervals:

 in inferring $V_0$ regardless of whether the regularity assumption is satisfied or not.
 From Theorem \ref{thm1}, we see that the asymptotic variance of $\widehat{V}_s$ consists of two parts, the regular part which is unavoidable and the nonregular part which depends on $t_0$.
-This implies the smoothing tuning parameter $h_{n,\mathcal{I}_{j}}$ will not affect the asymptotic efficiency, while the asymmetric tuning parameter $t_0$ will.
+This implies that the smoothing tuning parameter $h_{n,\mathcal{I}_{j}}$ will not affect the asymptotic efficiency, while the asymmetric tuning parameter $t_0$ will.
 Therefore, a natural question to ask is whether we can minimize the variance by adjusting $t_0$ adaptively, and if yes, how.
 The details of the adaptive smoothing estimator are provided in the coming subsection.
-To conclude this subsection, we consider a toy example in Example \ref{eg1} to illustrate the bias under nonregularity and show how it might be fixed by the proposed smoothing decision function.

-\begin{example} Assume there are 400 patients with 200 males and 200 females randomly assigned with treatment and control.
-The potential outcomes are defined as follows, (1) outcomes of female patients under treatment follow $N(1,1)$; (2) outcomes of the others follow $N(0,1)$.
-Individualized treatment effect is estimated by difference in means estimator, i.e.,

-It is clear that there exists nonregularity in this toy example as for male patients, the treatment and the control have no differences.
-Figure \ref{toy} illustrates the bias issue under nonregularity.
-Figure \ref{fig-eg1} shows that how the consistency of the estimated decision function is broken under nonregularity and fixed by smoothing.